-- a) type of vehicle and transport equipment required; - b) route such as distance, expected weather and/or sea conditions; - c) nature and duration of the transport; - d) assessment of the need for acclimatisation of fish to water quality at the site of unloading; - e) need for care of the fish during the transport; - f) emergency response procedures related to fish welfare; - g) assessment of the necessary biosecurity level (e.g. washing and disinfection practices, safe places for changing water, treatment of transport water) (refer to Chapter 5.5.). - 2.
-Vehicle design and maintenance, including handling equipment - a) Vehicles and containers used for transport of fish should be appropriate to the species, size, weight and number of fish to be transported. - b) Vehicles and containers should be maintained in good mechanical and structural condition to prevent predictable and avoidable damage of the vehicle that may directly or indirectly affect the welfare of transported fish. - c) Vehicles (if relevant) and containers should have adequate circulation of water and equipment for oxygenation as required to meet variations in the conditions during the journey and the needs of the animals being transported, including the closing of valves in well boats for biosecurity reasons. - d) The fish should be accessible to inspection en route, if necessary, to ensure that fish welfare can be assessed. - e) Documentation that focuses on fish welfare and thus carried with the vehicle should include a transport logbook of stocks received, contact information, mortalities and disposal/storage logs. - f) Equipment used to handle fish, for example nets and dip nets, pumping devices and brailing devices, should be designed, constructed and maintained to minimise physical injuries. - 3.
-Water - a) Water quality (e.g. oxygen, CO2 and NH3 level, pH, temperature, salinity) should be appropriate for the species being transported and method of transportation. - b) Equipment to monitor and maintain water quality may be required depending on the length of the transport. - 4.
-Preparation of fish for the transport - a) Prior to transport, feed should be withheld from the fish, taking into consideration the fish species and life stage to be transported.
+- a) type of vehicle and transport equipment required; - b) route such as distance, expected weather and/or sea conditions; - c) nature and duration of the transport; - d) assessment of the need for acclimatisation of fish to water quality at the site of unloading; - e) need for care of the fish during the transport; - f) emergency response procedures related to fish welfare; - g) assessment of the necessary biosecurity level (e.g. washing and disinfection practices, safe places for changing water, treatment of transport water) (refer to Chapter 5.5.).

+2. Vehicle design and maintenance, including handling equipment

+- a) Vehicles and containers used for transport of fish should be appropriate to the species, size, weight and number of fish to be transported. - b) Vehicles and containers should be maintained in good mechanical and structural condition to prevent predictable and avoidable damage of the vehicle that may directly or indirectly affect the welfare of transported fish. - c) Vehicles (if relevant) and containers should have adequate circulation of water and equipment for oxygenation as required to meet variations in the conditions during the journey and the needs of the animals being transported, including the closing of valves in well boats for biosecurity reasons. - d) The fish should be accessible to inspection en route, if necessary, to ensure that fish welfare can be assessed. - e) Documentation that focuses on fish welfare and thus carried with the vehicle should include a transport logbook of stocks received, contact information, mortalities and disposal/storage logs. - f) Equipment used to handle fish, for example nets and dip nets, pumping devices and brailing devices, should be designed, constructed and maintained to minimise physical injuries.